LEEYJ1021/onboarding-conflation-bias/README.md

 ## 16. Key results — one-paragraph summary

 A naive staggered-adoption DiD on this platform's data would report 32 "new adopters" of campaign type 6; in reality, only 9 of them have any usable pre-treatment period, and only 7 are genuine pre-existing customers who added the treatment (the rest were new customers whose very first day on the platform was already the treatment).
 This ratio (born-treated ≈ 80%) reproduces, statistically indistinguishably, across every other campaign type on the platform (mean 81.3%, homogeneity p > 0.14 under both an asymptotic chi-square and a margin-fixed Monte Carlo exact test, at every gap-day threshold tested from 0 to 7 days).
 A closed-form Monte Carlo simulation confirms the mechanism is structural rather than dataset-specific: within-customer DiD point estimates stay unbiased as the born-treated share rises, but the effective identifying sample collapses (mirroring the empirical 32→9 pattern) and naive standard errors understate uncertainty by 50%+; cross-sectional comparisons of the excluded born-treated majority, in contrast, inherit a genuine, theoretically-predicted bias from onboarding-specific dynamics that can register as spuriously significant at conventional thresholds in roughly half of simulated samples at the empirically observed contamination rate.
+Two further robustness checks close the loop: a feature-based latent-class mixture model **cannot** replace the discrete gap-day threshold with a statistically-justified continuous alternative (bootstrap LRT p=0.22), and a KL-divergence distributionally-robust (DRO) analysis shows the Track 2 associations, while not sampling noise, would be erased by a confounding shift no larger than the covariate imbalance already visible in the data (breakdown ratios 0.24 and 0.78) — see [§23](#23-robustness-appendix-is-the-discrete-gap-day-threshold-defensible-and-how-confounding-robust-is-track-2).

 ## 17. Methodological and practical contributions

 **Methodological.** (1) Names and formalizes a previously undocumented interaction between observation-window sample construction and rolling-admission platform panels.
 (2) Introduces a named, reusable diagnostic statistic (Born-Treated Ratio) and a named, algorithmic diagnostic procedure (Gap-Day Diagnostic) that can be applied to any staggered-adoption design on continuously-enrolling panel data.
 (3) Provides a validated closed-form theoretical benchmark for the size of the resulting bias in cross-sectional ("Track 2"-style) designs, and a validated account of the effective-sample/overconfidence consequence in within-unit ("Track 1"-style) designs.
+(4) Formally tests — rather than assumes — that the discrete gap-day cutoff is not concealing a continuum, and quantifies, via a KL-DRO worst-case bound, exactly how much unobserved confounding a downstream descriptive comparison built on this diagnostic can tolerate ([§23](#23-robustness-appendix-is-the-discrete-gap-day-threshold-defensible-and-how-confounding-robust-is-track-2)).

 **Practical / design-science.** The bias is, in principle, entirely preventable at the data-collection stage: if a platform records a customer's **original/first-acquisition channel or campaign type** as a separate, immutable field at account creation, the born-treated/true-switcher distinction becomes directly observable rather than something that must be reverse-engineered from panel-entry timing.
 This is offered as a concrete system-design recommendation.